neagle/n3/src/content/posts/burns-supper/index.md

 * [Address to a Haggis read aloud by David Sibbald:](https://www.youtube.com/watch?v=qJSjAGVV6Zg) This rendition is a  good reference on pronunciation, and has better-than-average interpretation.
 I'm not a huge fan of a lot of the other live examples I found, which can be a little weak in how much they convey their understanding of the text.
 * [Translation & "Free" Translation:](https://www.scottish-country-dancing-dictionary.com/to-a-haggis.html) I like the idea of the free translation, with some humor, presented here.
 I used it as a reference to compose [a personalized version](https://docs.google.com/document/d/1oZNrKMi5Py79c4_121alj12uDZRcO6eiPzVxGmKgHBo/edit?usp=sharing) (which I recommend doing) along with my ten-year-old son, which he read after each stanza.
 I think for people who are doing Burns Night for the first time, some help with the Scots is useful.
 * If you have time, memorize the poem!
 It frees you up to have a lot of fun presenting it.
 There are some traditional actions that go along with the recitation, like cutting open the haggis at the right moment, pantomiming weak and under-developed haggis-haters, &c, and all of that's easier without paper in your hand.
-* [Shipping up to Boston / Enter Sandman](https://www.youtube.com/watch?v=HXm8JdC4k4c) cover by the Goddesses of Bagpipes.
-Obviously not a traditional option for a song with which to pipe in the haggis, but my opinion is that Rabbie Burns would have approved.
+* [Shipping up to Boston / Enter Sandman](https://www.youtube.com/watch?v=HXm8JdC4k4c) cover by the Goddesses of Bagpipes, which we used to pipe in the haggis.
+Obviously not the most traditional option, but my opinion is that Rabbie would have approved.
 * I had a thirteen-year-old guest play two roles during the poem: first, I had him burp on cue at the line, "The old guidman, maist like to rive--" because I know virtually every thirteen-year-old boy prides himself on his ability to burp on command.
 Second, I had him stand up for the "But mark the rustic, haggis-fed!" part and act the part of a mighty Scots warrior.
 I handed him a toy sword for "clap in his walie nieve a blade" and had him pretend to cut off my leg, arm, and head at the appropriate parts in the line following.
 He did great.

 ## Toast to the Immortal Memory